Impact Design is a systemic design and methodological production method for society challenge solutions with positive, high-impact.

 12.2 | SCS owner has legal status or is obtaining legal status related to commitment to balancing social, environmental and financial impacts and limiting pure profit goals.
 Conditions (costs, payment deadlines, % of markups etc.) support weaker partners in the production and sale chain.
 Price policy can stimulate products with impact (impact discount etc.). | 3.
 BALANCE 4.
 PROTECTION 5.
 PRICE POLICY |

-12.3 | SCS owner promotes values and has concrete measures for democratic management, worker participation, worker ownership, workforce development, diversity management, gender equality, respect for other personal circumstances, etc. People's qualifications, knowledge, skills and investments in people (social investment) are promoted. | 6.
+12.3 | SCS owner promotes values and has concrete measures for democratic management, worker ownership, worker participation, workforce development, human rights and diversity management, gender equality, respect for other personal circumstances, balance between work and family life, etc. People's qualifications, knowledge, skills and investments in people (social investment) are promoted. | 6.
 DEMOCRATIC MANAGEMENT 7.
-WORKER PARTICIPATION 8.
-WORKER OWNERSHIP 9.
-DIVERSITY 10.
+WORKERS OWNERSHIP 8.
+WORKERS PARTICIPATION 9.
+HUMAN RIGHTS AND DIVERSITY 10.
 SOCIAL INVESTMENT |

 12.4 | The SCS owner assures all employees, co-workers, and partners fair and stimulative conditions for their work and develops concrete measures to maximise the positive impact of SCS also for them.
 In addition, SCS promotes appropriate conditions within the supply chain. | 11.
 CONDITIONS, 12.
 CHAIN |